 Do you have some trades experience?

 Then Federal Skilled Trades program could be an option for you.
 It is specifically designed for those who have skilled trades experience and skills.

 Do you want to settle in any exact province?

 If you are looking to immigrate to a particular province, PNP is the right immigration pathway for you.
 You may read more about it in this article.

 Do you want to get some Canadian work experience before the immigration?

-Then you may be interested in Canadian Experience Class program.
+Then you may be interested in the Canadian Experience Class program.
 If you have work experience in Canada on temporary residency, it can accelerate your immigration process greatly.

 So, what next?

-The more you explore job market, the more chances you have to get a good job in Canada.
+The more you explore the job market, the more chances you have to get a good job in Canada.
 So, you may continue exploring your options on your own or you may start by having a consultation with immigration specialists who also help with job hunting.